How Social Media Can be Mined to Predict our Behaviour: New Advances in Social Networks Analysis

 Soumajyoti Sarkar, Ashkan Aleali, Paulo Shakarian, Mika Armenta, Danielle Sanchez and Kiran Lakkaraju

 Market research and survey design are passions of mine.
-After all it’s what we I do!
+After all, it’s what I do!
 This presentation was such a delight for their added twist to the popular discrete choice experiment.
 In their research, Soumajyoti and his team wanted to observe if social influence will change a user’s behavior from a technology adoption standpoint.

 To test their hypothesis, they built an online game which took place over a period of 18 rounds divided into two parts.
 In the first part, participants were given incentives to make the best choice for a cybersecurity solution based on what they can learn from the different product offerings.
 In the second part, the same participants were introduced to social influence by being allowed to see their peers’ choices after every round.
 To test their hypothesis, they further varied the degree of social influence over time.
 Their findings found evidence that individuals can deviate from their original choices as a result of social influence.